-A letter from Capt W Blackwood, published in the West Briton on 31st December 2014.
+A letter from Captain William Blackwood, published in the West Briton on 31st December 2014.
 Capt Blackwood was a well-known doctor in Camborne.
 He kicked off three rugby matches between Cornwall and Devon teams in spring 2015.

 “I took a stroll round this afternoon to try and find some batteries that were blazing away nearby, but though I got close to them, I did not discover them; they are awfully well hidden on account of aircraft.

 I got close up to one of our 4.7 guns; it fairly shook you when it went off suddenly in most unlikely spots.
 There is very little reply from the Germans, a fact we cannot quite understand.

 Do not think I have turned in any night before 2am.
 Our wounded arrive about 9pm every night and then we are very busy.
 The colonel and I are doing all the surgery; extraordinary how cheerful the patients are.